 The newly issued public clarification released by the Federal Tax Authority of UAE provides a guide on the obligations of natural persons in UAE for the registration of VAT with respect to sole establishments.

 Natural persons who own several sole establishments only have to obtain a single registration for VAT in UAE for all of their sole establishments.
 This means there is no need to undergo different VAT registrations in order to register different establishments.
-In certain cases, the FTA will review VAT registrations that undergone by taxable persons with respect to sole establishments.
-Corrective steps have taken by taxable entities, as applicable.
+In certain cases, the FTA will review VAT registrations undergone by taxable persons with respect to sole establishments.
+Corrective steps have been taken by taxable entities, as applicable.

 What are sole establishments in UAE?

 Sole establishments are businesses that are owned fully by natural persons.
 Sole establishments don’t have legal personalities that are independent of their owners.
 They considered, therefore, the same entity as their owners.
 Take note: this public clarification recently released is not applicable to one-person companies or LLCs.
 They are separate and distinct entities from their owners.
 In order to avoid confusion and doubt, one should remember a legal person like a company won’t be able to have ownership of a sole establishment.

 The process of VAT registration for UAE sole establishments

 A natural person can own several different sole establishments, as mentioned earlier.
 The person may, for example, undertake different kinds of businesses that belong to different industries or business sectors.